Alaska Glaciers and Denali: How to See Both on One Trip

 Why Travelers Visit Denali

-- Chance to see Denali, North America’s tallest mountain
+• Chance to see North America’s tallest mountain

 Wildlife in Denali

-The longer and deeper you go into the park, the better your odds may be for wildlife viewing.
-However, road access and tour routing can vary by season and park conditions.
+The farther and longer you travel into the park, the better your odds may be for wildlife viewing.
+Even so, road access, tour routing, weather, timing, and simple luck all play a role.

 Wildlife Travelers May See